Path of Ancestry card art

 How often is Path of Ancestry drawn in a Commander game?

-Across 562 tracked games where Path of Ancestry was in the deck, it was drawn in 25% of deck-participations.
-That aligns with what you'd expect for a singleton in a 100-card deck.
-Of the 200 instances where it reached a player's hand, 70.5% were cast before the game ended, a strong conversion rate for a land that enters tapped.
+Across 1567 tracked games where Path of Ancestry was in the deck, it was drawn 25% of the time.
+That is consistent with a singleton in a 100-card deck.
+Of 607 drawn copies, 73% were played before the game concluded.

-What turn does Path of Ancestry usually get played?
+What turn does Path of Ancestry typically enter play?

-Does casting Path of Ancestry actually improve your chances of winning?
+Does casting Path of Ancestry correlate with winning?

-Path of Ancestry is legal in Commander, Duel Commander, Pauper Commander, Oathbreaker, Gladiator, Legacy, Vintage, Penny Dreadful, and The Lord of the Rings formats.
-It is not legal in Standard, Pioneer, Modern, Historic, Alchemy, Brawl, or Standard Brawl.
-Outside Commander-adjacent formats it sees essentially no competitive play, since its scry trigger requires a commander to activate.
+Yes.
+Path of Ancestry is legal in Commander, Duel Commander, Pauper Commander, Oathbreaker, and several other formats.
+It is not legal in Standard, Pioneer, Modern, Historic, or Brawl.
+Its rarity is common, which makes it accessible and explains part of its high adoption rate across tracked decks.